jhesyong/simple-excel-parser/README.md

     $parser->addHeader('Phone');

 ### I want to pre-define the header mapping and the options.
-You can extends the class and write your rules in the constructor.
+You can extend the `Parser` and write your rules in the constructor.